steverichey/ogam-january/readme.md

 # [ogam-january](https://github.com/steverichey/ogam-january)

 This is a C++ game using [SDL](https://www.libsdl.org/).
 This is my January submission for [One Game A Month](http://www.onegameamonth.com/).
 It was coded on a Mac using Xcode.
 Art was done in Photoshop.
-The sound effect was made using the [BFXR app](http://www.bfxr.net/).
+The lone sound effect was made using the [BFXR app](http://www.bfxr.net/).

 # How to Play

-It's not playable yet!
-Come back later.
+This game is available for Mac OS X only.
+You can [download it](https://github.com/steverichey/ogam-january/releases/download/Release/dont-crash-the-game.dmg) and then extract it and run it anywhere.

+# Controls

+Use up, down, left, and right to move.
+Press Escape to quit.

+# Rules

+Don't crash the game!

 # Notes